0144 - Breathe In and Play: Mindfulness Practice with Children and Adolescents

-This experiential workshop will offer an introduction to sharing mindfulness with children and adolescents in engaging and age appropriate ways, informed by the intersection of mindfulness and neurobiology.
+This experiential workshop will offer an introduction to sharing mindfulness and conducting inquiry with children and adolescents in engaging and age-appropriate ways, informed by the intersection of mindfulness and neurobiology.
 Through story, art, music, movement and ‘formal’ mindfulness practice, participants will learn to share mindfulness and neuroscience information with children and families in age-appropriate, playful and creative ways.
-All practices will be infused with mindfulness attitudes, such as acceptance, beginner’s mind, letting go, patience, trust, non-judgment, non-striving, as well as self-kindness and compassion.
+All practices will be infused with the attitudinal foundations of mindfulness; acceptance, beginner’s mind, letting go, patience, trust, non-judgment, non-striving, as well as self-kindness and compassion.

 In addition to didactic teaching and small group discussions, participants will have the opportunity to lead mindfulness-based practices and inquiry intended for children and families.
 With step-by-step scaffolding, participants will further develop their skills and confidence in sharing mindfulness with children and adolescents.

 For more information contact the Faculty of Social Work Professional Development office: